-Over the years organic reach on social media has declined drastically, in large part to the changing algorithms.
+Over the years organic reach on social media has declined drastically, in large part to changing algorithms.
 Due to these new changes in social media, marketers also have to adjust.
-Less organic reach means less chances to get your brand in front of potential customers so those few opportunities to be in front of people count more now than ever before.
-If you’re looking for a social media strategy for hotels, read on to learn about a rising strategy that might be right for you.
+Less organic reach means fewer chances to get your brand in front of potential customers, so those few opportunities to be in front of people count more now than ever before.
+If you’re looking for a social media strategy for hotels, read on to learn about a rising approach that might be right for you.

-Drastic changes in the algorithm have force marketers to dramatically adjust their strategy.
+Drastic changes in the algorithm have forced marketers to adjust their strategy dramatically.
 A new approach that is gaining momentum is creating less content that performs well and promoting that content in place of new material.
 In most instances, adopters of this new method of using social media have claimed that they get similar overall engagement.
-Although the post are fewer, if you choose the best performing posts and promote them the results can be worthwhile since the amount of engagement you get from one single post can be comparable or surpass that of your typical posts combined.
+Although the posts are fewer, if you choose the best performing posts and promote them, the results can be worthwhile since the amount of participation you get from one single post can be comparable or surpass that of your typical posts combined.
 Planning a great strategy will allow you to distribute all of your resources in the most effective way possible.

-A great aspect of creating fewer posts is that instead of continuously producing content you can put all of your focus on only a few posts to make them more meaningful.
+A significant aspect of creating fewer posts is that instead of continuously producing content you can put all of your focus on only a few posts to make them more meaningful.
 This can be obtained in different ways for different brands.
 Here are a few quick tips for creating better content for your brand.
-This includes producing your own photographs rather than using stock images.
+This includes producing your photographs rather than using stock images.
 Another aspect that might generate more attention is the copy of your post.
-Make sure each post is as close to perfect as they can be since there is a lot riding on individual posts.
-If you have a story to tell you might be able to interview loyal customers and translate that into a post or series of posts that share that story through the lense of your brand.
-More work will go into creating this content which should in turn produce a very engaging piece.
+Make sure each post is as close to perfect as they can be since a lot is riding on individual posts.
+If you have a story to tell you might be able to interview loyal customers and translate that into a post or series of posts that share that story through the lens of your brand.
+More work will go into creating this content which should, in turn, produce a very engaging piece.

-Using this strategy might be seem more time consuming since you spend more time curating each individual post but because you are creating less posts overall this should translate to higher quality.
-When you produce higher quality pieces, not only will your engagement increase but you’ll also create stronger relationships with your audience since they will relate to your posts ever more than before.
+Using this strategy might seem more time consuming since you spend more time curating each post, but because you are creating fewer posts, overall this should translate to higher quality.
+When you produce more top quality pieces, not only will your engagement increase but you’ll also create stronger relationships with your audience since they will relate to your posts ever more than before.
 The resources poured into these projects can be used to target your specific audience members.
 Personalize your posts for your brand’s audience.
-These points should be motivation enough for your brand to invest into creating higher quality content rather than focusing on quantity.
+These points should be motivation enough for your brand to invest in creating higher quality content rather than focusing on quantity.

-Once you’ve figured out what how to create engaging content you should also look into user generated content (UGC).
+Once you’ve figured out how to create engaging content, you should also look into user-generated content (UGC).
 When you showcase photos or videos that your customers curate you save on time.
-Your audience members are the ones who create the content, it’s their time and resources that have produced the images and videos of your brand but you can reap the benefits.
+Your audience members are the ones who create the content, it’s their time and resources that have produced the images and videos of your brand, but you can reap the benefits.
 You get to choose what aligns with your brand.
-Simply because photos have been posted online and your brand has been tagged doesn't mean that they are of high enough quality for you to choose to be associated with them.
+Just because photos have been posted online and your brand has been tagged doesn't mean that they are of high enough quality for you to choose to be associated with them.
 Choose what makes sense in your current strategy and always give credit where it is due, after all, it is your customers who are doing you the favor of promoting your brand.
 Your audience is creating content to share with itself.

 Similar to UGC is partnering with influencers.
 This type of content is valuable because it allows someone else to create authentic content on behalf of your brand while you still have control of what is posted on your channels.
-Content posted by influencers elicits trust if they are a well regarded member of a community which can translate to your brand by association.
-Because content created by this method usually seems more “genuine” than a brand tooting their own horn, it usually performs better than most pieces with a high production value.
-Working with influencers also gives you an opportunity to tap into a niche audience that might be hard for your brand to reach on their own.
+Content posted by influencers elicits trust if they are a well-regarded member of a community which can translate to your brand by association.
+Because content created by this method usually seems more “genuine” than a brand tooting its own horn, it often performs better than most pieces with high production value.
+Working with influencers also allows you to tap into a niche audience that might be hard for your brand to reach on their own.

-A last thing to keep in mind it to always test your post by reviewing analytics.
+The last thing to keep in mind is to always test your post by reviewing analytics.
 Testing can show you what works and what doesn’t.
-If you put money behind your posts, which is recommended for this strategy, you’ll get more organic reach and you’ll want to keep track of how your money is spent.
+If you put money behind your posts, which is recommended for this strategy, you’ll get more organic reach, and you’ll want to keep track of how your money is spent.
 Use all of these tips to cut back on the amount of content you produce and increase the quality of what is posted on your social media channels.
 You’ll get more engagement from fewer posts.